riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 https://www.lesswrong.com/posts/Qyix5Z5YPSGYxf7GG/less-wrong-q-and-a-with-eliezer-yudkowsky-video-answers#BrWSWrwaategHEkvh -- when stated like this, it sounds more like logical counterfactuals...

 this explanation also emphasizes this: https://www.lesswrong.com/posts/zztyZ4SKy7suZBpbk/another-attempt-to-explain-udt

+There seem to be different meanings of "updateless".
+See the section below, “What are all the different meanings of ‘updateless’ used in the wild?”, for more information on this.

 ## Type of counterfactual